 - to engage communities of Brooklyn and the New York City area through public programs that enrich the appreciation and understanding of contemporary art

 With an International Residency Program and Ground Floor Program for New York City-based artists, ISCP strives to establish a global network of exemplary artists and curators.
 Tailored for professional growth, the programs serve as an active mediator, creating visibility and immersion for all of its residents in New York City.
 ISCP’s programming is conceived to facilitate dialogue and collaboration.
-Integrated activity areas including the Residency Programs, Exhibition Program, ISCP Talks and Offsite Projects, make ISCP an unparalleled platform for producing, presenting and contextualizing contemporary art through a diverse range of international perspectives.
+Integrated activity areas including the Residency Programs, Exhibition Program, ISCP Talks and Offsite Projects, make ISCP an unparalleled platform for producing, presenting and contextualizing contemporary art through an expansive range of international perspectives.
+En español.

 The International Studio & Curatorial Program was founded in 1994 by Dennis Elliott.
 Known first as the International Studio Program, the organization was formed in order to establish an international community of artists in New York City, and to help develop their professional careers.
 Working in partnership with The Elizabeth Foundation for the Arts, ISP was located in lower Manhattan and moved to midtown Manhattan in 1998.
 The following year, the program was expanded to include curatorial residencies as well, so the institution was renamed the International Studio & Curatorial Program.
 In 2006, ISCP became a non-profit 501(c)3 organization.